tpwres/teczki-polskiego-wrestlingu/content/w/bochen.md

 [taxonomies]
 country = [":cat-face:"]
 [extra.gallery.1]
+path = "10-out-of-10.webp"
+caption = "Bochen sitting in the loaf position, 10 out of 10 points." source = "Instagram @bochen_the_cat"
+[extra.gallery.2]
+path = "bochen-gaming.webp"
+caption = "Bochen accompanying Linde while gaming." source = "Instagram @bochen_the_cat" [extra.gallery.plakat]
 path = "bochen-vs-michael.webp"
 caption = "Bochen vs [Michael HT](@/w/michael-ht.md), a fan's remake of the graphic advertising [Crane](@/w/jacob-crane.md) vs [Queen](@/w/gabriel-queen.md) for [PpW Ale Grzeje](@/e/ppw/2024-07-13-ppw-ale-grzeje.md)." source = "Michael HT"
 +++

 Bochen (or Maniek) was a British Shorthair cat about 4 years of age, who owned human wrestler Jakub Linde.
-Bochen, translated as _loaf_ (of bread) was the cat's nickname, likely given to him for his preference to sit in the loaf position, front paws tucked.
+Bochen, translated as _loaf_ (of bread) was the cat's nickname, likely given to him for his preference to sit in the loaf position, front paws and tail tucked.

 Bochen became a part of [PpW](@/o/ppw.md)'s lore around July 2024, when Linde shared sad news about the cat's health issues.
 PpW invited its fans to help by donating money towards the cat's treatment.